-Age Length Keys (ALKs) and length distributions will be used to estimate age distribution of catches and catch-at-age in numbers.
-Age distributions will be provided by year for each small pelagic stock in relevant fishery.
-Weight, maturity, and sex -at-age will also be estimated using ALKs for weighting estimated parameters at age and length
+In SPRFMO area Age Length Keys (ALKs) and length distributions will be used to estimate age distribution of catches and catch-at-age in numbers.
+Age distributions will be provided by year for each small pelagic stock.
+Weight, maturity, and sex -at-age will also be estimated using ALKs for weighting estimated parameters at age and length.